MoonTory/rate-limited-api/README.md

    Navigate to the project's root directory and run: `yarn`

 5. **Setup Environment Variables:**
-   Duplicate `.env.example` and rename the copy to `.env`.
+   Duplicate `.env.example` and rename the copy to `.env` in both core and client packages.
 The variables are already set with default values, but you can modify them if needed.

 6. **Start the Server:**
    Run the following command to build Docker images and run the server along with Redis containers: `yarn dev`